 “We call on President Trump and the United States Congress,” said Recep Tayyip Erdogan, the 12th and current President of Turkey in a prepared statement, “to recognize human rights, truth, justice, solidarity and condemnation against all denialist policy regarding the genocide and crimes against humanity suffered by the Native American nations.”

-On the 2008 campaign trail, then presidential candidate Obama promised to use the word “genocide” to describe the 1915 massacre by Turks of Armenians — a pledge he made when seeking Armenian-American votes.
-However since then, he never not uttered the word genocide with regards to the events of 1915 in Armenia.
-President Trump seems to think the word genocide is a complimentary term, but he promised to undo any genocide executive orders put in place by Obama.
+On the 2008 campaign trail, then-presidential candidate Obama promised to use the word “genocide” to describe the 1915 massacre by Turks of Armenians–a pledge he made when seeking Armenian-American votes.
+However, he never uttered the word genocide with regards to the events of 1915 in Armenia again.
+President Trump oddly seems to think the word genocide is a complimentary term, but he promised to undo any genocide executive orders put in place by Obama.

-With regards to the Trail of Tears request from the Turkish government, White House Press Secretary Sarah Sanders had stern words for the press.
+With regards to the Trail of Tears request from the Turkish government, White House Press Secretary Stephanie Grisham had stern words for the press.

 “What part of ‘we’re not going to use the word genocide in any official communication’ don’t you get?”
-Questioned an irritated Secretary Sanders in a Friday press conference.
-“We’re not going to do it.
-Even if Kim Kardashian asked us to do it.
-And we’re not going to even discuss the ancient history of the Trail of Tears.
+Questioned an irritated Secretary Grisham in a Friday press conference.
+“We’re not going to do it, even if Kim Kardashian asked us to do it.
+And we’re not going to discuss the ancient history of the Trail of Tears.
 There has to be a statute of limitations on this stuff.”

-As luck would have it, third generation Armenian-American personality Kim Kardashian has formerly made a request that President Trump recognize the Armenian genocide.
+As luck would have it, third generation Armenian-American personality Kim Kardashian has formally requested that President Trump recognizes the Armenian genocide.
 She mentioned nothing about the Trail of Tears.

 As for the Turkish government, they are doing their best to deflect attention away from them.